bachelor-2014/report/v2/porting.md

 JavaScript.
 The web client allows the user to both monitor and work with the robot, having different GUI components for each physical component for easy testing.
 The client takes translates any user interaction into integers codes and directly sends them to the NodeJS for execution.
+Compared to the original solution our custom client gives the user more capabilities of directly manipulating the robot.

 <!-- Third party software used -->
 Our Software also consists of a few third party libraries and software.
 The C++